DanielAlbino/twoimpulse_frontend_challange/README.md

-# twoimpulse_frontend_challange
+# TwoImpulse Frontend Challange
-Development of an webpage based on some screens provided by the company.
+This website, was a challange provided by the company to learn more about my skills as a Frontend Developer.

+**Skills**
+Vue.js, BootStrap